priscofarina/fse-charts/README.md

 kubectl create secret docker-registry name-secret-registry --docker-server=registry-to-use --docker-username=userPull --docker-password=userPassword
 ```

-**What it does:**
+**What it does:**<br>
 This command creates a Kubernetes secret named name-secret-registry that contains Docker registry credentials.
 The secret will store the docker-server, docker-username, and docker-password, which are necessary for Kubernetes to authenticate and pull Docker images from a specified registry.

-**Breakdown of the command:**
+**Breakdown of the command:**<br>
 kubectl: The command-line tool used to interact with a Kubernetes cluster.
 create secret docker-registry: This creates a Docker registry secret that stores credentials for accessing a Docker registry.
 name-secret-registry: This is the name of the secret being created.
-In this case, the secret is named name-secret-registry.
+In this case, the secret is named name-secret-registry.<br>
 --docker-server=registry-to-use: Specifies the URL of the Docker registry to authenticate against (e.g., Docker Hub, a private registry, etc.).
-Replace registry-to-use with the actual URL of the registry (e.g., https://index.docker.io/v1/ or a private registry URL).
+Replace registry-to-use with the actual URL of the registry (e.g., https://index.docker.io/v1/ or a private registry URL).<br>
 --docker-username=userPull: The username used to authenticate with the Docker registry.
-Replace userPull with the actual username for accessing the registry.
+Replace userPull with the actual username for accessing the registry.<br><br>
 --docker-password=userPassword: The password associated with the specified Docker username (userPull).
 Replace userPassword with the actual password or access token.

-**Example of usage:**
+**Example of usage:**<br>
 **The azregdevops secret will be used in the installation phase, but you can replace this value with the value you have chosen in the step of secret creation**

 ```bash